Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 <br/>

-Integrity ensures that a third party cannot sneakily change some data I created.
+Integrity ensures that if data I create is corrupted, it can be detected.

 ---v